English Course Descriptions

 EN 2243: American Literature Before 1865, TR options available

-EN 2253: American Literature After 1865, MW and TR options available
+EN 2253: American Literature After 1865, MWF and TR options available

 EN 2363: Introduction to African American Literature: TR 11:00-12:15

-EN 2403: Introduction to the Study of Language, multiple sections available
+LIN 2403: Introduction to the Study of Language, TR options available

 EN 3303: Introduction to Creative Writing, multiple sections available, online options